java.util.Locale to format dates, numbers, currency, and more.

 Depending on your used locales, you might not even be affected by any problems.

 In my opinion, we should try to adapt to the changes as much as possible or any fix becomes technical debt in the long run.
 JDK 9 was a massive release, with many breaking changes.
 So it’s unlikely everything will work out-of-the-box in a bigger project.
-Fixing locale-based formats should definitively on our to-do list.
+Fixing locale-based formats should be definitively on our to-do list.